lizasouza/asana_github/README.md

 ## SETUP
 ### 1. GITHUB
 1. Create a Public Repository.
-2. Generate a Personal Access Token and store it somewhere safe.
+2. Generate a Personal Access Token for your Account and store it somewhere safe.
-   - The link for it is here: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic
+   - For steps, the link for it is here: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic
 ### 2. Jenkins
 1. Install Jenkins on your PC.
    - Link: https://www.jenkins.io/download/